This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Partial keywords

-Partial keywords are counted when the first 3 letters of a word in your content are the same as the first three letters of the exact keyword.
+Partial keywords are counted when the first three letters of a word in your content are the same as the first three letters of the exact keyword.

-For example: if the main phrase is "b2b content marketing”, the partials will be any words starting with b2b*, con*, and mar*.
+For example: if the primary phrase is "b2b content marketing”, the partials will be any words starting with b2b*, con*, and mar*.

 This section will guide you on how you can cover the content gap with partial keywords and will point out where you can add them.
-Sure, it’s probably not on the top of the list of priorities, we suggest that you focus on keyword density first, but every little tool we have to optimize content helps.
+Sure, it’s probably not at the top of the list of priorities.
+We suggest that you focus on keyword density first, but every little tool we have to optimize content helps.

-We’ve found that using this strategy helps to fill any content gaps; it allows for natural variations that other sites are using, which you don’t have actually to try and think up.
-It also helps the content to read naturally, so it improves the user experience.
+We’ve found that using this strategy helps to fill any content gaps; it allows for natural variations that other sites are using, which you don’t have to try and think up.
+It also helps the content read naturally, improving the user experience.

 Exact keywords